Competitive Advantage of Huffman and Shannon-Fano Codes: Lemmas for future sections

 However, Huffman codes are not the only expected length optimal prefix codes.
 Expected length optimal prefix codes are characterized as those which are length equivalent to some Huffman code for the source.
-Below we prove a second characterization of expected length optimal prefix codes, or equivalently prefix codes which are length equivalent to a Huffman code.
-Namely we show that such codes are strongly monotone.
+Below we note a second characterization of expected length optimal prefix codes, namely that such codes are precisely those which are complete and strongly monotone.
 Strong monotonicity is a weaker condition than the sibling property, and thus a broader class of prefix codes are strongly monotone.

-Let $C$ be a prefix code a source has alphabet $\Alphabet$.
-If $U\subset \Alphabet$, then denote the Kraft sum of $C$'s codeword lengths corresponding to the source symbols in $U$ by